-A new credit card might boost your credit score if it is your first credit card or if you had little credit history before opening the account.
+A new credit card might boost your credit score if it is your first one or if you had little credit history before opening the account.
 You might not have had a credit score at all before getting your first credit card.
 Within six months of opening the account, however, there should be enough information to generate a credit score for you.

 In other circumstances, opening a new credit card account could hurt your credit score, at least in the short term.

 Fair Isaac Corporation (FICO) uses five factors to calculate your credit score, and your credit age makes up 15% of the score.
 This measures the amount of experience you have using credit.
 Generally, the more experience you have, and the older your accounts, the better your credit score will be.

 There are three factors to your credit age: the age of your oldest account, the age of your newest account, and the average age of all your accounts.
 Opening a new credit card account lowers the average age of all your accounts, especially if it’s been a while since you last opened a credit account.
 If you have many accounts and a long history, one new credit card will have minimal impact, but if you have only a few accounts on your record, a new credit card will bring down the average age of your accounts considerably.

 Inquiries make up 10% of your credit score.
 Depending on the other information in your credit report, an additional inquiry could cost a few credit score points.
 It may not sound like much, but those few points could lead to a higher interest rate.